Discover the Majestic Norwegian Forest Cat: Breed Profile and Care Tips

 Since these cats have long water-resistant coats, along with a dense undercoat, this is why the Wegie needs a lot of brushing at least twice a week.
 But at the same time, at times of heavy shedding, the brush needs to be more than just twice a week.

-It is quite important that you trim the nails of your Wegie cat, or long nails can be hurtful to these cats since these cats are quite adventurous and playful.
-And another health risk you need to take care of is obesity in these Norwegian forest cats.
+You must trim the nails of your Wegie cat, or long nails can be hurtful to these cats since these cats are quite adventurous and playful.
+Here are some of the best grooming tools to keep your Wegie’s fur in top condition:

 “When it comes to exercise, make sure your Wegie has plenty of room to run and play.
 You won’t need to go out of your way to get this athletic cat moving, but toys, cat trees, and time spent playing together will help keep him alive.”